maziarrezaei/ProductivityExtensionMethods/README.md

 # ProductivityExtensionMethods
 Extension methods done right!
 When installed, a [T4 Template](https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates) file is added to the project that, based on the what you enable, generates useful extension methods for certain base class library types and common intefaces that greately increase productivity.
-Besides that, it demonstrates an improved method to distribute extension methods.
+Besides, it demonstrates an improved approach to distributing or re-using extension methods.

 [**Visit FAQ page for more details.**](https://github.com/maziarrezaei/ProductivityExtensionMethods/wiki/FAQ)